HistoryThis section has been translated automatically.

 - Weber HO et al (2008) Eosinophilic fasciitis and combined UVA1--retinoid--corticosteroid treatment: two case reports.
 Acta Derm Venereol 88: 304-306

-Incoming links (14)Acute myeloid leukaemia and skin ; Dermatitis-arthritis syndromes; Eosinophilia skin changes; Eosinophilic fasciitis; Eosinophilic myalgie syndrome; Fasciitis diffuse with eosinophilia; Nephrogenic systemic fibrosis; Panniculitis nodularis nonsuppurativa; Polycythaemia vera; Pseudoscleroderma; ...
+Incoming links (14)Acute myeloid leukaemia and skin ; Dermatitis-arthritis syndromes; Eosinophilia and skin; Eosinophilic fasciitis; Eosinophilic myalgie syndrome; Fasciitis diffuse with eosinophilia; Nephrogenic systemic fibrosis; Panniculitis nodularis nonsuppurativa; Polycythaemia vera; Pseudoscleroderma; ...
 Show all

 Outgoing links (20)Azathioprine; Chloroquine; Chronic venous insufficiency (overview); Circumscripts of scleroderma (overview); Cyclophosphamide; Dermatoliposclerosis; Dermatomyositis (overview); Eosinophilic myalgie syndrome; Glucocorticosteroids systemic; Interferon alpha; ...
 Show all